AllenNeuralDynamics/parallax/docs/source/programmersGuide2.rst

 4. **Generate Diff Image:**

 The probe detection process comprises two main algorithms, with fallback logic that first tries the initial algorithm, which **compares the ‘Curr’ vs ‘Prev’ frame**, and if it fails, switches to the next algorithm, which **compares the ‘Curr’ vs ‘BG’ frame**.
-These algorithms compare different frames to detect the moving probe.

 - **Comparing ‘Curr’ vs ‘Prev’ Frame:**